Cycling - Porte consolidates Dauphine lead as Kennaugh wins Alpe d'Huez stage

-PARIS Australian Richie Porte strengthened his overall lead in the Criterium du Dauphine, gaining time over his closest rivals in Saturday's queen stage won by Briton Peter Kennaugh.
+PARIS (Reuters) - Australian Richie Porte strengthened his overall lead in the Criterium du Dauphine, gaining time over his closest rivals in Saturday's queen stage won by Briton Peter Kennaugh.

 BMC rider Porte attacked in the finale featuring a small part of the iconic Alpe d'Huez ascent, to gain eight seconds on double Tour de France champion Alberto Contador and 24 on defending Tour champion Chris Froome.